You did it — you created the perfect survey! But what’s the point if no one takes it??

 - Highlight incentives.

-Now that we've taken a look at some examples, here are some best practices to consider when writing your next survey email subject line.
+These are my best practices I hope you consider when writing your next survey email subject line.

 Align with your goal.